JustAiden9/Karel-J-Robot-Projects/README.md

 # Karel-J-Robot-Projects
 BHS Karel J Robot Code For Projects #01-#12 (UPDATING Right Now!)

-Here is my code from my 2024 class work at Barrington High School for Karel J Robot!
+Here is my code from my 2024 class work at Barrington High School for Karel J Robot / Computer Programing 2!
 This is a Java class where you can learn how to code in Java.
 This code in this repo can help you if you are stuck!

 # Working Projects